-You can purchase an existing sculpture that you find on the web site, or Mark can work directly with you to create a unique work of art to fit your needs.
+You can purchase an existing sculpture that you find on this web site, or Mark can work directly with you to create a unique work of art to fit your needs.
 Collaborate with Mark to create a special sculpture to decorate your home, office, or garden.

 Sculptor Mark Carroll came from a family of artists.
 His father, Richard, was a wood and stone carver, his mother,Mary, a landscape oil painter.
 He grew up playing on Florida’s ocean shore and exploring the forests of Vermont.

 Attending high school in upstate New York, he excelled in art classes and on the soccer field.
 He had an innate drive to create art by exploring the shapes and forms of nature.

 After college, he taught high school art for 8 years before establishing The Sculpture Studio LLC in East Aurora, NY in 1985.
 Here he pursued a career as a free-lance industrial model maker, mostly for the toy industry.
 He also worked at creating his own sculpture in stone, steel, and wood for private collectors and public spaces.

 Mark moved his studio to Cave Creek, Arizona in 2009.

 Two end-to-end thru-hikes on the Appalachian Trail were a profound influence on his aesthetic approach to form.
 In 1977 and again in 1986, he walked the entire wilderness trail from Georgia to Maine.
 Living in the natural beauty of the forest and mountains for five months at a time left a deep impression.